badboyku/microfrontend-template/README.md

 ---

+## Code Formatting with Prettier
+Prettier has been configured to help format css, scss, json files
+- To run prettier: `yarn prettier` or `npm run prettier`
+- To run prettier with fix: `yarn prettier:fix` or `npm run prettier:fix`
+---

 ## Testing with Jest
 Jest has been set up with coverage needing at least 80%.
 We are following industry standards to keep test files and snapshots in the src folder.
-- To run jest: `yarn test`
+- To run jest: `yarn test` or `npm test`
+- To run jest and update snapshots: `yarn test -u` or `npm test -u`
-- To run jest test coverage: `yarn test:coverage`
+- To run jest test coverage: `yarn test:coverage` or `npm test:coverage`
-- To run jest watch mode: `yarn test:watch`
+- To run jest watch mode: `yarn test:watch` or `npm test:watch`

 ---